EricCpy/BankingApp/README.md

 - **Checking/Savings Accounts**
   - CRUD operations
   - Transfers
-    - Scheduled transfers
-    - Recurring transfers
   - Annual interest calculation
   - List and filter account transactions
     - Export transactions of a specific period to PDF
 - **Saving Bonds**
   - Create for specific period and delete after bond period
+  - Interest rate management

 This repository is a monorepository containing frontend and backend of the banking app.
 The [backend](bankingapp) is implemented with Spring Boot 3 and the [frontend](bankingapp-ui) with Angular 17.